How Much the British Crown Jewels Are Actually Worth

 One of the most widely-viewed pieces in the Crown Jewels is St. Edward’s Crown, which has 444 stones, both precious and semi-precious.
 The nearly five pounds of gold used to construct the crown is today worth more than $100,000, while the collection of stones in the precious metal likely place the value of this crown around $39 million.

 Her Majesty only wore the St. Edward’s Crown for a few moments.
 At five pounds, the crown is quite heavy and cumbersome.
 “You can’t look down to read the speech, you have to take the speech up,” Queen Elizabeth told Smithsonian Channel.
 “Because if you did, your neck would break and it [the crown] would fall off,” she says.
+Don’t miss these surprisingly frugal spending habits of the British royal family.

 The Jewelled Sword of Offering